-The bank's credit and deposit activities are conducted as one business area encompassing lending to farming and forestry, and for mortgages.
-The business area is also responsible for the customer offering and customer service.
+The bank conducts operation through two business areas: one encompassing lending to farming and forestry and the other mortgage lending.
+The business areas are also responsible for the customer offering and digital business.
 Loan customers in the farming and forestry sector are processed at local branches as well as digitally and by phone.
-The bank changed its business organisation during the end of 2019 and restructured the eight former districts into four geographic regions, refer to Illustration 1.
-At the same time, lending to farming and forestry was divided into segments.
-The three segments are production farming, farming and forestry companies, and living on farms.
-The bank continues to have 19 offices across Sweden.
-The account managers have a good level of local knowledge and expertise in farming and forestry criteria, as well as entrepreneur-driven operations in the countryside.
-Smaller residential customers in farming and forestry and mortgage customers are processed centrally from Linköping, to handle these smaller retail customers efficiently and in the same manner.
-The account managers are well versed in consumer credit granting and have extensive experience within mortgage loans.
-Contact with customers managed through this organisation is mostly through digital channels and by telephone.
-A customer service desk is located in Linköping to provide all customers with support.
-At the end of 2019, a new Credit and Business support unit was set up in the first line.
-At 31 December 2019, the bank had around 200 employees.
+The bank's branch operations are divided into four geographic regions, see illustration 1.

+The bank also divides lending to farming and forestry into three segments, namely: production farming, farming and forestry companies, and living on farms.
+The bank has 19 offices across Sweden.
+The account managers in farming and forestry have a good level of local knowledge and expertise in farming and forestry criteria, as well as entrepreneur-driven operations in the countryside.
+Smaller residential customers in farming and forestry and mortgage customers borrowing for houses are processed centrally from Linköping, to handle these smaller retail customers efficiently and in the same manner through digital channels and by phone.
+The mortgage advisors are well versed in consumer credit granting and have extensive experience with mortgage loans, all mortgage advisors are licenced by Swedsec.
+To support all customers, a customer service desk is located in Linköping and a credit and business support unit in the first line.
+At 31 December 2020, the bank had around 200 employees.
 The bank is domiciled in Stockholm.
 Illustration 2 provides an overview of the bank's organisation.